 Find your next trip: Mexican Vacation Destinations Off the Beaten Path

-In Jamaica, Barbados, the Bahamas, and Trinidad and Tobago, medical providers require payment up front.
+In Jamaica, Barbados, the Bahamas, and Trinidad and Tobago, medical providers typically require payment up front.
 In addition, the quality of care can vary drastically from facility to facility, regardless of whether the facility is public or private.

 Coverage that includes transfers to a facility that provides an adequate level of care is vital for travelers taking Caribbean vacations.

-Much like Costa Rica, most providers only accept cash, though medical care is readily available and providers are generally high-quality.
+The State department says most providers only accept cash, though medical care is readily available and providers are generally high-quality.

 The quality of medical services and their payment policies vary around the world.
 What doesn’t vary?
 The Medical & Dental and Emergency Assistance & Transportation coverage provided by a Generali Global Assistance travel protection plan.